 The challenge to the surgeon lies in identifying a significant nerve lesion, which warrants prompt intervention.

-Once the effects of general/regional anaesthesia have worn off, the following clinical symptoms/signs may imply that a nerve has been significantly damaged:
+Once the effects of general or regional anaesthesia wear off, certain symptoms and signs may suggest that a nerve has been significantly damaged.
+These include:

 • Severe, burning, unrelenting pain

-• Complete loss of movement, sensation and sweating in the limb
+• Complete loss of movement, sensation, or sweating in the affected limb

 Key Message

 Nerve injury is a recognised complication of surgery.
-Prompt recognition and action will ensure the disability from the nerve injury is kept to the minimum.
+Prompt recognition and action can minimise the long-term disability caused by the injury.

 Book your consultation today